YuliyaSheparevic/hotel-search_QAEnv/QA_SETUP_DOC.md

 Save the setup and launch the emulator.
 Verify Emulator Availability via Flutter: Run the command:
      flutter devices
-The emulator should appear in the list of connected devices.
+.The emulator should appear in the list of connected devices.

 4. **Configure iOS Simulator (For macOS Users)**
  - Launch iOS Simulator: